This Berry Crisp is made with fresh or frozen berries and topped with a brown sugar crumble. A quick and easy dessert that comes together in minutes.

 Leftovers can be stored tightly covered in the refrigerator.
 You can eat it cold, straight from the from fridge (breakfast, anyone?), or you can reheat individual portions in the microwave.

 Note: The structure/integrity of the berries is best shortly after baking.
-Once this sits in the fridge for a day or two I find that the berries start to break down.
+Once this sits in the fridge for a day or two I find that the berries break down.

-- 5 cups frozen* mixed berries just shy of two 10-oz bags
+- 6 cups frozen* mixed berries, about two 10-oz bags

 - 1 teaspoon lemon juice